Ray by Day JS

 Day 2: Inline SVG and DOM Manipulation

-Building on Day 1's external file approach, Day 2 demonstrates the power of embedding SVG content directly within HTML.
-This approach provides a crucial advantage: the ability to manipulate SVG elements as part of the Document Object Model (DOM).
+Building on Day 1's external file approach, Day 2 demonstrates embedding SVG content directly within the HTML.
+This approach provides a small but important advantage over Day 1's use of a static SVG file: the ability to manipulate SVG elements as part of the Document Object Model (DOM).

 When SVG is embedded inline (rather than loaded as an external file), each SVG element becomes a manipulable DOM node.
 This means we can use JavaScript to dynamically change colors, positions, sizes, and other properties of individual "pixels" in real-time, without needing to regenerate the entire image.

-The image below shows the same 20×20 pixel grid as Day 1, but now embedded directly in the HTML.
-This inline approach enables interactive features like the color manipulation controls you'll see below the image.
+The image below shows a 10 × 10 pixel grid but, unlike on Day 1, it is now embedded directly in the HTML.
+This inline approach enables interactive features like the color manipulation controls you'll see below.

 SVG Content embedded directly in HTML